 Reference and Research Services

-Researchers can expect that written, phone and email questions will receive an initial response within 24 hours, preferably the same business day.
-For those researchers unable to visit in person, Archives staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
-Fees will be charged for research and scans beyond this minimum; please contact firstname.lastname@example.org for more information.
-Other materials in Special Collections and Archives can be accessed through the hiring of freelance local researchers.
-If requested, a list will be provided of professional organizations used to advertise and obtain these services.
+Researchers can expect that chat, phone, and email questions will receive an initial response within 24 hours, preferably the same business day.
+For those researchers unable to visit in person, Archives staff will provide up to 60 minutes of research free of charge, as well as fulfill Scan on Demand electronic document delivery requests.
+Please contact the department for more information.

-The free use of a self-service scanner is available in the Research Room.
+The use of a self-service scanner is freely available in the Research Room.
+Similarly, most Scan on Demand electronic document delivery requests can be fulfilled by Archives staff free of charge.
 If specialized scanning or digital reproduction requires external vendors, the researcher will be required to pay for these services.
-We cannot provide onsite photocopying and can only provide printing services to UB students, faculty and staff.
+We cannot provide onsite photocopying and can only provide printing services to UBalt students, faculty and staff.

 Conditions Regarding Collection Use

-Special Collections and Archives materials are non-circulating and can be viewed only in the Research Room.
-Access to some material is limited by donor restrictions, privacy concerns, legal requirements and/or the physical condition of the material.
+Special Collections and Archives materials can be viewed either in the Research Room or online, if digitized versions of material exist.
+Researchers may request the scanning of archival folders through our Scan on Demand program.
+Access to some material may be limited by donor restrictions, privacy concerns, legal requirements and/or the physical condition of the material.
 For more information on restrictions, please see our Restrictions Policy.

 Photographing collection material is allowed without using a flash.
 Department staff may require that gloves be worn when handling some fragile or easily damaged materials.
 Please keep all materials in the original boxes, folders and order in which they were received.
 Pencils and laptops may be used for note taking.
 Food and beverages of any type, including water, are not allowed in the Research Room.
 On arrival at the Research Room, please check-in with the Receptionist and leave all belongings except camera, notebook and laptops in the secure lockers located in the hallway.
 Special Collections and Archives cannot be held accountable for lost or stolen items.
 Theft or mutilation of materials will result in legal prosecution.
 Accidentally damaged materials will result in charges for repair, restoration, or replacement.